How Robust is Neural Machine Translation to Language Imbalance in Multilingual Tokenizer Training?: Acknowledgments

 \section{Acknowledgments}

-We thank the reviewers for their helpful comments and thank Angela Fan and Chau Tran for helpful discussions.
+We thank the reviewers for their helpful comments and thank Angela Fan, Chau Tran, Xiang Zhou, Simeng Sun for helpful discussions.
 This work was done while SZ was interning at Meta AI and later supported at UNC by NSF-CAREER Award 1846185, ONR Grant N00014-18-1-2871, and a Bloomberg Data Science Ph.D.
 Fellowship.
 The views contained in this article are those of the authors and not of the funding agency.